 - a lump-sum payment equal to a multiple of the sum of base salary and target bonus (which multiple is 3.0 for Mr. Salmirs, 2.5 for Messrs.
-Feinberg, and Jacobsen, and Ms. Newborn, and 1.5 for Mr. Chin); - a lump-sum payment equal to the present value of health and welfare benefits for 18 months; and - a lump-sum payment of any unpaid incentive compensation that was earned, accrued, allocated or awarded for a performance period that ended prior to the termination date, and a lump sum payment of any pro rata portion of any target amount for any unpaid incentive compensation for the performance period in which the termination takes place.
+Feinberg, and Jacobsen, and Ms. Newborn); - a lump-sum payment equal to the present value of health and welfare benefits for 18 months; and - a lump-sum payment of any unpaid incentive compensation that was earned, accrued, allocated or awarded for a performance period that ended prior to the termination date, and a lump sum payment of any pro rata portion of any target amount for any unpaid incentive compensation for the performance period in which the termination takes place. - RSUs and Performance Share awards granted under the 2006 Equity Incentive Plan and the 2021 Equity and Incentive Compensation Plan will become fully vested (in the case of performance awards, with performance equal to the greater of target performance and projected actual performance as determined by the Administrator) and all restrictions on such Awards will lapse if the Participant's employment is terminated without Cause at any time during the 12-month period following the Change in Control.